isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-10-05-Second-Reading-Speech-by-2M-Edwin-Tong-on-International-Arbitration-Amendment-Bill.md

 {:start="3"}
 3. In international arbitration:

-<br>a.
+a.
 We have a comprehensive legal infrastructure that supports, and at the same time, intensively promotes arbitration alongside a robust and effective legal system.
-<br>b.
+b.
 We have enhanced our laws, to constantly improve our system, and to best meet the needs of the end user.
-<br>c.
-We have a first-class judiciary that is supportive of arbitration as a dispute resolution mechanism. <br>
+c.
+We have a first-class judiciary that is supportive of arbitration as a dispute resolution mechanism.

-<br>And these are amongst the main reasons why Singapore is the most preferred seat of arbitration in the world today.
+And these are amongst the main reasons why Singapore is the most preferred seat of arbitration in the world today.

 {:start="4"}
 4. We have come far, in the last 25 years, since the Singapore International Arbitration Centre (SIAC) was set up.